theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 #### December 1 <br>[**North Bend Virtual Tree Lighting**]()

-Watch [Live on Facebook](https://www.facebook.com/NorthBendOregon) as the City of North Bend lights their wonderful Tree!
+Watch [Live on Facebook](https://www.facebook.com/NorthBendOregon) as the City of North Bend lights their wonderful Tree at 5:00pm at the North Bend Community Center!
 This event ushers in the weekend events planned on December 3rd and 4th.
 Details below.

 {{< spacer 20 >}}